Selling alcohol online: What licences do you need?

 For more information regarding obtaining a personal licence to sell alcohol, take a look at the Gov.uk page.

 Getting a premises licence

-Next, you’ll need to apply for a premises licence from your local authority/council.
+Next, you’ll need to apply for a premises licence from your local authority/council, in compliance with The Licensing Act 2003.
 A premises licence can be granted to any fixed commercial property where the handling and dispatch of alcohol is taking place – including warehouses, storage facilities, shop floors and more.

 Unfortunately, it’s unlikely you’ll be able to run an online alcohol business from your house as local authorities don’t tend to grant licences to domestic dwellings.
 An outbuilding on your land, however, could be given a licence – as long as it has the relevant planning permission to operate as a commercial premises.

 Along with your application form, you’ll need to submit a floorplan of your premises which highlights the areas where alcohol will be kept and handled.